MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-plan-workspace.md

 - [Foundational CSPM](concept-cloud-security-posture-management.md) (enabled by default and nonconfigurable)
 - [Defender for Servers](plan-defender-for-servers.md)
 - [Defender for SQL servers on machines](defender-for-sql-usage.md)

+> [!IMPORTANT]
+> We recommend [enabling SQL servers on machines on the subscription level](tutorial-enable-servers-plan.md) and not on the workspace level.
+When you enable the the SQL servers on machines plan on the workspace level only, it doesn't include Azure Monitor Agent AMA autoprovisioning.

 ## Prerequisites